We Can Remodel Your Omaha Home

 Contractors Without A License Can Be Scary!

 The D contractor classification means I can do all types of building projects pertaining to the home.
 The City of Omaha will give you a roofing and siding license without passing a test.
 But if you want to install windows, build decks or renovate kitchens and bathrooms and build additions, you must pass what amounts to a building inspector test demonstrating an understanding of the building codes requirements involved in various construction projects.

 If you hire a company to do a kitchen renovation and they demolish your existing kitchen, and the building inspector stops by to find out that no permit has been pulled for the job, you and the contractor have a big problem.
 The city will stop the work on the job until a permit is granted.
 Only one company worldwide administers the tests that are given to determine whether or not the test-taker is knowledgeable enough about the subject to be given a passing grade and thus able to obtain a contractor’s license.
-The wait to take the test is typically 4 – 6 weeks, and if you fail the test, you lose the 100 dollars it costs to take the test and reschedule for 6 weeks later to try again.
+The wait to take the test is typically 4 – 6 weeks, and if you fail the test, you lose the 100 dollars it costs to take the test and reschedule for possibly 4 weeks later to try again.
 I was lucky enough to pass the D Contractor test the first time I took it.
-I studied the book, I had 35 years of experience in the field, and I used the book of someone who failed the test 3 or 4 times, so he had some excellent notes that were very helpful.
+I studied the book.
+I had 35 years of experience in the field, and I used the book of someone who failed the test 3 or 4 times, so he had some excellent notes that were very helpful.

-The great news is that our company crosses all of our T’s and dot all of our I’s when it comes to permits and processes.
+The great news is that our company crosses all of our T’s and dots all of our I’s when it comes to permits and processes.
 If you’re seeking a remodeling company who is passionate, an industry leader, and known for their attention to detail, call (402) 896-8012, and let’s chat about your next remodeling project details.